-Advantages: Reveals ventilation/HVAC problems which could contribute to poor IAQ.
+- Reveals ventilation/HVAC problems which could contribute to poor IAQ.
+H4Disadvantages of indirect testing

 Some contaminants may be tested with one-use home air quality test kits.
 These fall into two categories: DIY or lab analysis.

-Laboratory analysis kits allow you to collect the sample, but then that sample must be sent to a lab for analysis.
-ActivePure’s partner Allergy Buyers Club carries an entire range of such home test kits for contaminants of every possible clade—from fungi to formaldehyde to fiberglass, and everything in between.
+Laboratory analysis kits allow you to collect the sample, though that sample must be sent to a lab for analysis.
+ActivePure’s partner Allergy Buyers Club carries an entire range of such home test kits for contaminants of every possible kind—from fungi to formaldehyde to fiberglass, and everything in between.

-Advantages: For DIY kits, you are provided with near instant results.
+- For DIY kits, you are provided with near-instant results.
 For lab-based kits, you have the advantage of a professional option without needing to schedule an appointment.

-Disadvantages: Contaminants can ebb and flow in a space based on cooking, painting, construction, people in the room, weather, and ventilation.
-Sample kits only capture one moment in time, i.e. they only tell you what a contaminates presence was like at the time you tested.
+- Contaminants can ebb and flow in a space based on cooking, painting, construction, people in the room, weather, and ventilation.
+Sample kits only capture one moment in time.
+That is, they only tell you what the contaminants' presence was like at the time you tested.